 - Allow the engine to cool down for at least 15 minutes.

 - Pull the hood release and open the hood.

-Once the engine has cooled down completely, you can perform further checks and troubleshooting.
+Once the engine has cooled down, you can perform further checks and troubleshooting.
 It can take over an hour for the engine to cool down.

 The first thing you need to check is the engine coolant level.
 Locate the engine coolant overflow reservoir and look at the side of it.

 Most reservoirs are translucent and allow you to check the level.
-If the tank if black, wait for the engine to cool completely then remove the cap to check the level.
+If the tank is black, wait for the engine to cool completely, then remove the cap to check the level.